PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 When you launch a PMax campaign with audience signals, you're essentially pointing Google's AI toward your most likely buyers during the critical first 2–4 weeks of learning.

-During this phase, Google’s machine learning models use your signals as a starting point to determine who sees your ads.
-But here’s the key distinction: signals influence where ads show, but they don’t cap or restrict delivery.
+During the learning phase, Google's machine learning models use your signals as a starting point to determine who sees your ads.
+But here's the key distinction: signals influence where ads show, but they don't cap or restrict delivery.
 If Google predicts better conversions or a cheaper CPA from users outside your specified audiences, it will absolutely go after them.

 The algorithm draws on multiple inputs to build its understanding: